PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 > Tx: The type of data stored in the global memory. </br>
 > Ty: The type of data stored in the register. </br>
-> NX: Each thread reads NX column data. </br>
+> NX: Each thread reads NX columns data. </br>
-> NY: Each thread reads NY row data. </br>
+> NY: Each thread reads NY rows data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
+For GPU, threadIdx.x is used as the thread index, this parameter is not currently supported. </br>
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
 When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

-> dst: output register pointer, data type is Ty, size is NX * NY. </br>
+> dst: Output register pointer, data type is Ty, size is NX * NY. </br>
 > src: The input data pointer of the current Block, the data type is Tx, and the pointer calculation method is usually input + blockIdx.x * blockDim.x * NX. </br>
 > size_nx: Block needs to read size_nx columns data, the parameter is only used when IsBoundary = true. </br>
 > size_ny: Block needs to read size_ny rows data, the parameter is only used when IsBoundary = true. </br>
 > stride_nx: Each column of data read needs to be offset by the stride_nx columns. </br>
-> stride_ny: Each read NX column needs to be offset by stride_nx rows. </br>
+> stride_ny: Each read NX columns needs to be offset by stride_nx rows. </br>

 ## [ReadData](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/kernel_primitives/datamover_primitives.h#L226)